PatrickKyei/exception/_posts/2022-05-26-mistakes-that-cost-me-my-sunshine.md

 It will help you see things from different point of view and guide to take less damaging decisions.

-## 4. There is a positive side in any bad situation
+## 3. There is a positive side in any bad situation

 I know..
 I know..
-I know but as cliche as this may sound there is
+I know but as cliche as this may sound there is some positive side in any bad situation.
+There is a silver lining in a lot these stuff that we go through.
+If you slow down and do the two steps above, you are likely going to find the positive side in the situation you find yourself.

+I missed to see that a little rainfal would have actually made things more beautiful as would bring some freshness into the scene.

+You know your situation better than I do so I will let you decide what these opportunities are.
+But they are always there.
+And when you find them you've got to jump on them.
+Because they always end up been the reason you kind of have to go through shitstorm in the first place.

+You will come out stronger on the other side.
+I know you will because I did.

-## 5. Learn, Take responsibility and forgive yourself
+## 4. Learn, Take responsibility and forgive yourself

-There is no shame in making mistakes while trying to fo figure things out.
+There is no shame in making mistakes while trying to figure things out.
 The goal is to live a fulfilling life, not a perfect one.

+After realizing you've a bad decision, take responsibility and accept your faults.
+Don't try to shift blame to others because of the horrible out

+## 5. Never Say Never

 ## 6. Grow Wiser

-## 7. Never Say Never